 If you answered yes to question 4 your project may warrant ethical review and need to be submitted to the WH Low Risk Ethics Panel as a research project.
 The following table may assist you in determining whether your project falls in the QA, low risk or high risk category, if unsure contact the Office for Research to clarify.

-For High Risk projects that do not fit under the Multi-centre Streamlined Ethical Review/Interstate Mutual Acceptance Process are required to submit to Melbourne Health HREC for Ethical review and approval.
+For High Risk projects that do not fit under the Multi-centre Streamlined Ethical Review/Interstate Mutual Acceptance Process (website) are required to submit to Melbourne Health HREC for ethical review and approval.

 Retrospective medical audit of current practice